You want smart political talk without the meltdowns?

 I've been extraordinarily fortunate.

-I mean, they they kind of they they recognize that that I've got to be who I am.
+I mean, they kind of, they recognize that I've got to be who I am.

-And I I've just had the best partners and in both television and radio, along with the best staffs ever in radio and TV, those past and present that work for me.
+And I've just had the best partners in both television and radio, along with the best staffs ever in radio and TV, those past and present that worked for me.

-Some have gone to do gone on to do many great things.
+Some have gone on to do many great things.

 I thank God that I've had the opportunity to do this every day.